-Eugenio Derbez Bio: In His Own Words [Exclusive Video]
+Eugenio Derbez Bio: In His Own Words – Video Exclusive, News, Photos

 Eugenio Derbez is a Mexican actor, comedian, director and writer.
 He is known for his popular Spanish comedy shows like La familia P. Luche.
 He is also known for his critically-acclaimed film Instructions Not Included.
 This Eugino Derbez bio will allow the actor to tell his own story in his own words.